ctcpip/java-shaded-example/README.md

 a sample java/maven project with shaded dependencies. useful for testing whether SBOM and vulnerability tools detect the shaded dependencies.

+if your tool fails to detect these dependencies, don't invite me to your party.

 ## shaded dependencies

 these are shaded by the dependency [apache pulsar-client](https://github.com/apache/pulsar).